geusebi/zabbixbackup/README.md

 Action for unknown tables.

-Choose `dump` do dump the tables fully with definitions. `nodata` will include only the definitions. `ignore` will skip the unknown tables. `fail` will abort the backup in case of an unknown table.
+Choose `dump` to dump the tables fully with definitions. `nodata` will include only the definitions. `ignore` will skip the unknown tables. `fail` will abort the backup in case of an unknown table.